How I Transferred Money to Spain to Buy a Property and Paid Zero in Fees

 The Honest Comparison

-Revolut Metal costs £14.99/month.
+Revolut Metal costs £14.99 per month.
 If you’re upgrading purely for a property purchase conversion, factor that in.
-On any meaningful transfer the saving still vastly outweighs the subscription cost.
+On any meaningful transfer the saving still vastly outweighs the subscription cost, even a single month’s subscription pays for itself many times over on a property-sized transfer.

 One important note: Revolut applies a fair usage limit on fee-free exchange.
 For very large transfers it’s worth checking current Metal plan limits before relying on this approach.
-The limit resets monthly, so large conversions can be spread if your timeline allows.
+The limit resets monthly, so large conversions can be spread across months if your timeline allows.
+We converted in two tranches partly for this reason.

 What I’d Recommend